arhirapara76/spoofSensePod/README.md

 Below are the various properties:-

  - appLogo: Whatever logo you set here should be set there, Size must been 40 * 40.
  - appFirstName: Set any firstname.
  - appLastName: Set any lastname.
  - appFirstNameTitleColor: Set your app firstname.
  - appLastNameTitleColor: Set your app lastname.
  - buttonTitle: Is optional, Set any buttonTitle by defult set is "Check Liveness".
  - buttonBackgroundColor: Set any button background color.
  - buttonTextColor: Set any button Text Color.
  - versionNumberString: Set app versionNumber.
  - versionNumberColor: Set app versionNumber color.
-	- isShowGuidelinesScreen: Is optional, By default, you have opened the Guidelines screen, if you pass false 				this, the Direct Camera screen opens.
+ - isShowGuidelinesScreen: Is optional, By default, you have opened the Guidelines screen, if you pass false, Direct Camera screen open.

 `Note:API Key is Mandatory.`